 Thrust Area: Complex Oxide Materials and Devices

 Project 3.
-Thin film deposition of (MgCoNiCuZn)O based entropy-stabilized oxides with tunable conductivity (Prof. John Heron, Materials Science and Engineering)
+Characterization of oxide thin film ferroelectrics for energy efficient computing (Prof. John Heron, Materials Science and Engineering)

 Project 4.
 Doping of germanium oxide semiconductors (Prof. Becky Peterson, Electrical Engineering and Computer Science)